How to Become a Personal Trainer: 9 Key Steps to a Career in Fitness

 The amount you can earn as a personal trainer greatly depends on whether you work full- or part-time and whether you are on staff somewhere or running your own business.
 Other factors that come into play are the amount of experience you have, the certification(s) you hold, and even where you live.

-According to the Occupational Outlook Handbook, the median wage for a personal trainer is $19.57 per hour.*
+According to the OOH, the median wage for a personal trainer was $22.35 per hour in 2023.

 In addition, the 2013 ACE survey showed that part-time personal trainers earned an average hourly wage of $26 and that full-time trainers made $52,537 per year.
 Those with advanced certifications earned about $3 to $5 more per hour, which translates into an additional $6,240 to $10,400 per year.